Want to know the benefits of doing STEM? Here are 9 reasons why EVERY teacher should incorporate STEM into their classroom instruction WEEKLY!

 I’m often asked what the benefits of doing STEM are.
 Most teachers are reluctant to do STEM because of time constraints, the cost of supplies, or because it’s difficult to tie in standards.

-I’d like to argue that the benefits outweigh the risks!
-Here are 9 benefits of STEM!
+I want to argue that the benefits outweigh the risks!
+Here are the 9 benefits of STEM!
 If you’re worried about costs, get these FREE supply request forms!

 1. The best benefit of STEM is that it will increase your student attendance!

 It’s no surprise that students LOVE doing STEM!
 This is one of the best reasons why you should be doing STEM weekly.
 Students look forward to STEM because it’s highly engaging!

 STEM is a great way to motivate your students to complete their work, be on their best behavior, and come to school.
 Doing STEM on Fridays is like rewarding your students each week with an educational activity.

 Your students will not want to miss out on the opportunity to learn through a FUN activity!